-Information technology (IT) involves the use of computers and telecommunications equipment to store, retrieve, transmit and manipulate data, often in the context of a business or other enterprise.
-This course aims to deepen students understanding of how Information Technology works and how can it is used in organisations.
+Information technology (IT) involves the use of computers and telecommunications equipment to store, retrieve, transmit, and manipulate data, often in the context of a business or other enterprise.
+This course aims to deepen student's understanding of how Information Technology works and how can it be used in organizations.